17 Nov Seven Essential Tips for Strategic Planning in Schools

 - Use strategic thinking, futures thinking and systems thinking to front load your planning and go beyond your school’s current reality.
-You don’t want to create the school you already have, you want to introduce innovations to meet the changing needs of the 21st Century and global digital natives.
+You don’t want to create the school you already have, you want to continue to innovate to meet the changing needs of Generation Alpha and Generation Z

 - Focus on what is most important for your students and your school.